andyml123/andyml123.github.io/funny-get-well-wishes.md

 ---
 layout: page
-title: '{no.} Funny Get Well Wishes and Messages'
+title: 41 Funny Get Well Wishes and Messages
 title2: Funny Get Well Wishes
 description: >-
   Put a smile on a sick friend or family members face with one of these